NY Driver Responsibility Assessment

-In New York State, if convicted of specific traffic offenses, or if you accrue six or more points on your driving record within 18 months, you must pay a driver responsibility assessment to the DMV, and this penalty can either be paid in one lump sum or over three consecutive years.
+If convicted of specific traffic offenses, or if you accrue six or more points on your driving record within 18 months, you must pay a driver responsibility assessment in NY to the DMV, and this penalty can either be paid in one lump sum or over three consecutive years.
 The assessment fee is in addition to any fines, surcharges, or penalties that are involved in your traffic conviction.
 The state Department of Motor Vehicles will send the driver a statement which includes how much he or she owes, or you can access your statement a few days after your conviction.

 Drivers must pay at least the minimum amount of the DRAP by the time the payment is required, or have his or her driving privilege suspended.
 Drivers can also choose to pay the full amount at one time.
 Once eleven points are reached on your driving record, you are in danger of having your license suspended.
 Twelve points within a three year period could also get your license suspended.